lucasstarepravo/Torch_LS_Surr/README.md

    - Before running, define the following:
      - The location of your training data.
      - The architecture of the model (number of layers and neurons per layer).
-     - The type of model to train (choose between PINN, MLP, or ResMLP).
+     - The type of model to train (choose between MLP, or ResMLP).
      - The number of GPUs to use.
      - The directory where the trained model should be saved.
    - To start training, run: